CloudVE/cloudbridge/docs/topics/azure_mapping.rst

 a `label` parameter for the `find` method in their corresponding services.
 The below screenshots will help map these properties to Azure objects in the web portal.
+Additionally, although Azure Security Groups are not associated with a specific network, such an association is done in CloudBridge, due to its necessity in AWS.
+As such, the VMFirewall creation method requires a `network` parameter and the association is accomplished in OpenStack through a tag with the key `network_id`.

 .. figure:: captures/az-label-dash.png
    :scale: 50 %